Case Study: An Abandoned Patient High in the Alpine

 • Helicopter is unavailable and litter evacuation will be needed, which means requesting additional Advanced Life Support (ALS).

-The rescuer's role is to perform a thorough patient assessment (PAS), identify immediate life threats (there are none present in this scenario), identify pertinent medical interventions and treatments (in this, case oral fluids only), and determine the need for and urgency of evacuation (which needs to be done promptly due to the apparent hyperglycemia and the patient’s altered mental status).
+The WFR’s role is to perform a thorough patient assessment (PAS), identify immediate life threats (there are none present), identify pertinent medical interventions and treatments (in this case oral fluids only) and determine the need for and urgency of evacuation (which needs to be done promptly due to the apparent hyperglycemia and her altered mental status).

-This patient has multiple ongoing medical conditions that a Wilderness First Responder can identify, but for which there are no interventions in their scope of practice, other than monitoring the patient’s condition, administering oral fluids, and initiating an evacuation.
+The patient has multiple ongoing medical conditions that the WFR can identify, but for which there are no interventions in the WFR’s scope of practice other than monitoring, oral fluids, and evacuation.

 The apparent hyperglycemia appears to be the most urgent problem.
-Since you are unsure if the patient can make a good decision about her insulin dose, you ask her to wait until she sees doctor.
-The patient agrees.
+The WFR, unsure if the patient can make a good decision about her insulin dose, asked her to wait until she saw the doctor.
+The patient agreed.

-Altitude illness is also on your problem list.
-The patient’s lungs are clear and there is no respiratory distress (unfortunately, no pulse oximeter is available).
-You think about asking the patient to try a heel-to-toe walking test, which might suggest high altitude cerebral edema (HACE).
-But because the patient is unsteady, it would be unclear as to whether the results of the test indicate HACE or a different underlying medical problem.
+Altitude illness is also on the problem list.
+The lungs are clear and there is no respiratory distress.
+A heel-to-toe walking test might have suggested high altitude cerebral edema, but the patient was unsteady and the test would be unclear as to whether the results were HACE or the underlying medical problem.

 Keep your skills fresh: Recertify with NOLS